CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 **Remediation Report**

-The remediation report is designed to allow an operator to have a list of failure results, as well as the remediation steps to fix the failure.
-An operator can take this report, follow the remediation steps, and bring a target system or target systems into compliance.
-To generate this report navigate to the Remediation report from the CIS-CAT Pro Dashboard Reports menu.
-The first step is to chose the target systems you want included in the report.
-First, use the search criteria to get a list of target systems, and the latest result for each benchmark.
+The Remediation Report provides a list of recommendations with a `Failed` status.
+Remediation steps are included.
+It is useful to utilize this report as a focused effort on remediation of system states departing from the benchmark recommendations.
+If a recommendation has been excepted in the Dashboard and it has a result of `Fail`, it will still be shown on this report.
+Generate this report by selecting `Remediation Report` from the CIS-CAT Pro Dashboard Reports Menu.
+Select the desired Target System and the latest results for a benchmark.

 ![](http://i.imgur.com/pUJpXoX.png)

-You can then use the "Selected" checkboxes to choose which Assessment Results you would like to appear on the report.
-Once you have the correct results you select the "Remediation Report" button and the report will be generated.
+Use the "Selected" checkboxes to filter the Target System results to be included on the report.
+To generate the report, scroll to the bottom of the results and select the `Remediation Report` button.

 ![](http://i.imgur.com/21ZzQIg.png)

-The report lists the target system, the benchmark, the rule number and title, and the remediation steps for each failed result.
-Users can then utilize the buttons in the upper right side of the screen to export the report in a variety of formats.
+The report lists the target system, benchmark, each recommendation and associated remediation steps for each `Fail` result.
+Optionally export the results in HTML, csv, or Text using the buttons in the upper, right corner.

 **Complete Results Report**

-The complete results report will give you a full view of a target system or group of target systems compliance accross multiple CIS benchmarks.
-Similar to the Remediation Report, you search for target systems,  select the ones you would like to see complete results for, then generate the report.
+The Complete Results Report provides all, detailed results of a target system or group of target systems compliance across multiple CIS benchmarks.
+To generate the Complete Results Report, select the menu option under reports, search and select desired for target systems, then click on the `Complete Results Report` listed at the bottom of the results.

 ![](http://i.imgur.com/09wOdvf.png)

-The complete report lists the Target System, Benchmark,  Rule Number and Title, as well as the overall pass fail result of each individual rule.
+The Complete Report lists the Target System, Benchmark,  Rule Number and Title, as well as the overall pass fail result of each individual rule.

 ![](http://i.imgur.com/Q9CmiC0.png)